triztian/elevators/SOLUTION.md

 ## Solution

-Basically the solution consists of the following
+Basically the solution consists of the following.

-You can find a video linked at the bottom of this document
+ * You can find a video here: https://github.com/valued-co/dev-triztian/blob/master/Solution/Auptix%20Elevator%20Frontend.mov

 ### Environment